 You’ve invested time and resources into developing a GMP training program, but how do you know if it’s actually working?
 Simply holding a training session isn’t enough; you need to measure its impact to ensure your team is truly absorbing and applying what they’ve learned.
 Effective training translates directly into a stronger compliance posture, fewer errors, and a more confident team.
 Gauging the success of your program involves looking at it from a few different angles, from what your employees know to how they behave on the job.
 It’s about creating a feedback loop that not only validates your efforts but also helps you refine your strategy for even better results.

-Assess Your Team’s Knowledge
+How to Assess Your Team’s Knowledge Retention

 The most direct way to see if your training is effective is to check what your team has learned.
 Before you even start, identifying training needs through initial assessments can help you tailor the content to fill specific knowledge gaps.
 After the training, use quizzes, practical demonstrations, or group discussions to gauge comprehension.
 The goal isn’t just to get a passing grade; it’s to see which topics landed and which might need another look.
 This data is invaluable for refining future sessions and ensuring everyone has the foundational knowledge to perform their jobs correctly and confidently.